buildsi/build-abi-containers/README.md

  3. Create the tester runscript (and additional scripts)
  4. Create a Dockerfile base template in [docker](docker) in a subdirectory named for the tester.
  5. Create a Dockerfile test template in [templates](templates) also in a subfolder named for the tester.
- 6. Add the tester to the CI so the bases are built automatically.
+ 6. Add the tester versions to the CI so the bases are built automatically.

 Each of these steps will be discussed in detail.